btjanaka/contact/README.md

 **Note:** `link.qrcode.svg` is needed because `card.svg` links to it.

+## Future Ideas

+- Improve automatic generation of the business card by using a library such as [labelmake](https://github.com/hand-dot/labelmake) rather than trying to hack SVGs. labelmake would be able to automatically generate the PDF, which is better than creating an SVG and asking the browser to print the SVG (the browser tends to distort the SVG).
+- Enable the card to work offline.
+For example, switching the QRCode to represent a [vCard](https://en.wikipedia.org/wiki/VCard) (rather than a single link) would enable people to easily add the contact to their phone even without internet access.
+However, the vCard would introduce a lot more info that could potentially change over time, which would mean reprinting the business card.
+Furthermore, it is still possible to simply hand out the card.

 ## Credits

 This project's initial code structure was based on a wonderful